By Vanessa Roman

 This is really a last resort option and doesn’t end a foreclosure process, though it might slow it down.
 In some cases, a home can fall under the bankruptcy exemption rule which means the court will protect the asset from being sold.
 Remember, you will want independent legal and financial advice before filing for bankruptcy protection.

 It is important to avoid letting your financial problems get worse.
-If you're late on a mortgage payment, talk to your lender immediately about working out a repayment plan.
+If you’re late on a mortgage payment, talk to your lender immediately about working out a repayment plan.
 The bank doesn’t want to take your home away, but they do want the money you promised to pay them, with interest, when you bought the property to begin with.
-[Vanessa Roman wrote about buying a property after a bankruptcy
+[Vanessa Roman wrote about earlier this month.]

 Sir Francis Bacon is often quoted as saying, “Money is a good servant, but a bad master”.
 When you have it, money can work well to buy just about anything you desire in life.
 But when you owe it, money becomes the master controlling you in many unpleasant ways.